tytydraco/yessleep/out/Where_one_wound_heals_another_one_opens.md

 There was playful cooing coming from the top of the stairs followed by frantic footsteps as the girls raced down.

 “Grab your things and head to the car,” Mallory ordered.
-They hugged their dad goodbye and ran to the vehicle.
+They hugged me goodbye and ran to the vehicle.

 ”What exactly were those things, anyway?”
 I asked.
 Peering out the front window, Ally was showing Chase her brand new keyboard.